AFRICA-FX-Kenyan, Ugandan currencies seen stable, Zambian weaker

 UGANDA

-The Uganda shilling UGX= is seen trading in a stable position with demand ebbing as most merchandise importers have already met their hard currency needs to pay for shipments of goods for holiday shoppers.
+The Uganda shilling UGX= is seen trading in a stable manner with dollar demand ebbing as most merchandise importers have already met their hard currency needs to pay for shipments of goods for holiday shoppers.

 At 1121 GMT commercial banks quoted the shilling at 3,680/3,690, compared with last Thursday's close of 3,695/3,705.